- UPDATED FOR FM22 -

-- Defend – The keeper will play a lot more cautious but still try to start attacking or counter-attacking plays.
+- Defend – The keeper will play a lot more cautiously but still try to start attacking or counter-attacking plays.
 They do not venture too far out of their box when in possession.

 - Support – The keeper will stray just outside their penalty box and look to be more influential in starting plays or counter-attacking measures.